husnaingujjar170/ChatSphere/README.md

    ```

 4. **Client 1 and Client 2**
    You can simulate two different clients by opening two separate browser windows or tabs.
-Both clients can join the same group and start messaging, sending files, and sharing images.
+Both clients can join the same group and start messaging, sending files and sharing images.

 ## Screenshots

 ### Client 1 Interface
-- A screenshot showing the chat interface of Client 1 with messages, file sharing, and image options.
+- A screenshot showing the chat interface of Client 1 with messages, file sharing and image options.
 ![Client 1 Interface](Pictures/Client1.png)

 ### Client 2 Interface